How to Prevent Mold in Closets: 10 Simple Tips to Follow

 1. Make Sure Your Clothes Are Dry

 Mold loves moisture.
 It thrives off of it.
-If you are storing your clothes in your closet before sufficiently drying them off, you’re asking for trouble.
+If you store your clothes in your closet before sufficiently drying them off, you’re asking for trouble.
 Even if they only feel slightly damp, don’t store them in confined spaces.
 You’re providing the mold with a perfect breeding ground.

 This is most relevant when you first retrieve your clothes from the dryer.
 Despite their best efforts, dryers don’t always achieve 100% dryness.
 If your clothes are still damp, hang them in a well-ventilated place until completely dry.
 All of this also applies to sweaty gym clothes.
 Sweat is still moisture, and mold isn’t picky about where it grows.
 Dry your damp clothes before you throw them in the laundry hamper!